-One of the biggest challenges high school strength coaches deal with is working with large groups of students and athletes.
+One of the biggest challenges that high school strength coaches have to deal with is working with large groups of students and athletes.
 Trying to figure out the best way for a large group to get in an effective workout in a weight room is tough for most of us.
-Almost all high school strength coaches are limited by space and equipment.
-So we have to get creative and develop a good system that works best for us in our situation.
+Almost all high school strength coaches are limited by space and equipment, so we have to get creative and develop a good system that works best for us in our situation.

 I, like most coaches, have gone through an ongoing trial and error process, always searching for that optimal way for all athletes to get the best possible workout in our weight room.